lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 its currents, and allow it to move us.
 The mind observes, but the body and soul embody.

-Or perhaps even this: feeling what is true is an act of courage.
+And also this: feeling what is true is an act of courage.
 It requires us to face the discomfort of uncertainty and to surrender the need for absolute control.
 It is to trust the wisdom of the body—the quickening of the heart, the tightening of the gut, the tingling awareness that whispers, "Pay attention."